cbrennanpoole/Qualitative-Self/README.md

                     - **Implement decisions rapidly**;
                     - **Become a learning organization through relentless reflection**.
             2. Toyoda Precepts
-                - Always be faithful to your duties, thereby contributing to the Company and to the overall good.
+                - **Always be faithful** to your duties, thereby contributing to the Company and to the overall good.
-                - Always be studious and creative, striving to stay ahead of the times.
+                - **Always be studious** and creative, striving to stay ahead of the times.
-                - Always be practical and avoid frivolousness.
+                - **Always be practical** and avoid frivolousness.
-                - Always strive to build a homelike atmosphere at work that is warm and friendly.
+                - **Always strive to build** a homelike atmosphere at work that is warm and friendly.
-                - Always have respect for spiritual matters, and remember to be grateful at all times.
+                - **Always have respect** for spiritual matters, and remember to be grateful at all times.

 ![Total Quality Management : The Toyota Way](https://camo.githubusercontent.com/9f9698d6eabf54895654bcd67601b572e98189f9/68747470733a2f2f7777772e617765736f6d6573637265656e73686f742e636f6d2f6170692f76312f64657374696e6174696f6e2f696d6167652f73686f773f496d6167654b65793d746d2d333935372d31383430392d3362363130323138393563643936353139386337373534653138366232623964 "Image re-mix and credits to : Dark Reader, Squoosh App, Google Drawings, and Toyota Way Guiding Principles")

 ---

->  Getting back to the basics helps expose the real significance and underlying root cause (especially if systemic) of problems – making fundamental improvements – a pillar seen throughout Toyota Production Systems Sustainable business model.
+>  Getting back to the basics helps expose the underlying root cause (especially if systemic) of problems (not unlike those rampant in US)– making fundamental improvements – a pillar seen throughout Toyota Production Systems Sustainable business model.

 ---

 ### College Curriculum :

----

 `comprehensive` `coursework`

 ---